 \section{Introduction}

 Interpolation of spatial data with kernel functions \cite{Schaback1999} finds wide application in many fields of scientific computing.
-The problem is prone to be ill-conditioned when a large number of data or smooth kernel functions are used in hope of increasing accuracy, since smooth kernels have fast decaying Fourier series as their eigenvalues.
-Nevertheless a good interpolation accuracy is always accompanied by a bad condition number of the interpolation matrix\cite{Schaback1995}.
+The system of equations is prone to be ill-conditioned when a large number of data or smooth kernel functions are used in hope of improving accuracy.
+Nevertheless a good interpolation accuracy is usually accompanied by a large condition number of the interpolation matrix \cite{Schaback1995}.
 This is like a high-wire walk between two abysses, bad accuracy on the left and numerical instability on the right, no wonder various regularization techniques \cite{Neumaier1998} are usually adopted as safety ropes.
-In this paper we show pivoted Cholesky decomposition, a matrix approximation technique, is a much more efficient solver in this situation which guarantees the stability without the perturbation of regularization while reduces the complexity of solution from $\C O(n^3)$ to $\C O(k^2 n)$ for a rank-$k$ system.
-And we propose an improved pivoted Cholesky decomposition algorithm by tuning Cross Approximation technique to symmetric and positive definite matrices.
+In this paper we show pivoted Cholesky decomposition, a matrix approximation technique, is an efficient solver in this situation which guarantees the stability without the perturbation of regularization while reduces the complexity of solution from $\C O(n^3)$ to $\C O(k^2 n)$ for a rank-$k$ system.
+We propose an improved pivoted Cholesky decomposition algorithm by tuning cross approximation technique to symmetric and positive definite matrices.

-Pivoted Cholesky decomposition (PCD)\cite{Dongarra1979,Fine2001,Hammarling2007,Harbrecht2012} and Cross Approximation \cite{bebendorf2000,bebendorf2003} are two favorable low rank approximation techniques with linear complexity in $n$ (as a contrast to the cubic complexity of a reduced singular value decomposition).
-Comparing to other linearly complex techniques like Nystr\"{o}m approximation \cite{Williams2001,Drineas2005} and Sparse greedy approximations \cite{Smola2000} they are more accurate due to the pivot maximizations \cite{Bach2013}.
-Another merit of them is they provide deterministic error bound thus can be run adaptively to a certain accuracy.
+Pivoted Cholesky decomposition (PCD)\cite{Dongarra1979,Fine2001,Hammarling2007,Harbrecht2012} and cross approximation \cite{bebendorf2000,bebendorf2003} are two favourable low rank approximation techniques with linear complexity in $n$ (in contrast to the cubic complexity of a truncated singular value decomposition).
+Compared to other techniques of linear complexity like the Nystr\"{o}m approximation \cite{Williams2001,Drineas2005} and sparse greedy approximations \cite{Smola2000} they are more accurate due to the pivot maximizations \cite{Bach2013}.
+Another advantage is that they provide deterministic error bounds and thus can be run adaptively to a certain accuracy.